rubytoolbox/catalog/README.md

 open source projects and is based on a database dump of [the old Ruby Toolbox site][issue-1].

+You can find the current exported catalog at https://rubytoolbox.github.io/catalog

 ## Contributing

 **Help wanted!** Feel free to send pull requests against this repo to add or